yasiryagi/helpdesk/roles/builders/README.md

 #### Instructions
 As an open sourced project, we try to follow the standard conventions and workflow.

 If you find a bug, or want to improve or add something in the code, documentations or guides, locate the correct repo from the organization [index](https://github.com/Joystream/joystream#repository-index).
 Fork the repo, make the changes you want to address, and create a `Pull request`.
-For our mutual convenience, it would be nice if you raised an `Issue` first so we can agree on the scope, the size of the bounty and make sure this is something we want/need.
+For our mutual convenience, it would be nice if you raised an `Issue` first, so we can agree on the scope, the size of the bounty and make sure this is something we want/need.

 ---